 The Trend Away from HANA

-Databases have become increasingly diversified since HANA was first introduced, and because of IaaS like AWS and Azure, it is now increasingly easy to spin up multiple database types and test them.
-Moreover, the biggest trend is not patent software databases, but open source databases.
+Databases have become increasingly diversified since HANA was first introduced.
+Because of IaaS like AWS and Azure, it is now increasingly easy to spin up multiple database types and test them.
+Moreover, the most significant trend is not patent software databases but open source databases.
 Also, since HANA’s initial introduction, the trend towards open source database has only grown.
 This is offering more different database types than ever before.